erictsai1224tw/ChipLLM_Verilog_Codes/README.md

 # Verilog Codes

 This project generates advanced hardware design problems suitable for a Verilog programming contest.
 The problems are designed to push participants to demonstrate in-depth knowledge of digital logic, hardware architecture, timing analysis, and verification skills.
+The logs produced by EDA tools can be found in `RTL` folder.

 ## Files and Directories